Rick-GO/HANcoder/README.md

 HANcoder STM32 Target supports three low-cost STM32 based boards from Olimex.

-Targets from HANcoder represent itself as a library in Simulink®.
-By using blocks from this library, the user can connect a MATLAB Simulink® model to inputs and outputs of the controller.
-The inputs and outputs are represented by dedicated Simulink® blocks.
+Targets from HANcoder represent itself as a library in Simulink<sup>®</sup>.
+By using blocks from this library, the user can connect a MATLAB Simulink<sup>®</sup> model to inputs and outputs of the controller.
+The inputs and outputs are represented by dedicated Simulink<sup>®</sup> blocks.
 The behavior of the inputs and outputs can be changed by adapting the appropriate block parameters.
 System configuration can also be easily performed by system configuration blocks.